grafana/piechart-panel/README.md

 # **Notice:** This plugin is deprecated

-As of [Grafana 8.0](https://grafana.com/docs/grafana/latest/whatsnew/whats-new-in-v8-0/#whats-new-in-grafana-v80) Pie chart panel is inluded with Grafana.
-Please refer to the [Pie chart panel](<(https://grafana.com/docs/grafana/latest/visualizations/pie-chart-panel/)>) documentaiton for more information.
+As of [Grafana 8.0](https://grafana.com/docs/grafana/latest/whatsnew/whats-new-in-v8-0/#whats-new-in-grafana-v80) Pie chart panel is included with Grafana.
+Please refer to the [Pie chart panel](<(https://grafana.com/docs/grafana/latest/visualizations/pie-chart-panel/)>) documentation for more information.

 # Installation